parveshbhardwaj/ScanNShop/README.md

 How to use it

-Install tesseract4.0,

-Install pytesseract,
+1)Install tesseract4.0

+2)Install pytesseract

-run npm install for frontend folder
+3)Go to fontend folder and run npm install for frontend folder

+4) run npm start

+5) Open the server.ipynb in jupyter notebook and run it

+6) Browse the Image file present in the template folder